 For a cut to properly heal, two factors need to join creating a compound called fibrin — thrombin and fibrinogen found in our blood plasma.
 In concentrated form, the two components are injected into your disc through a ‘squirt gun’ – a tool that Pauza invented and like epoxy glue, they combine and turn into fibrin.

 Once inserted into the damaged disc, the compound acts like an adhesive, lining any cracks, and ultimately permitting your damaged discs to re-grow.

 Pauza further explains, “It allows our degenerated disc to turn into a young, healthy, normal disc.
 You need to make sure the patient doesn’t have [a] tumor or infection.
 But once you rule those out, you can be confident that you’re not going to harm the patient by saying, ‘OK, give yourself four to six weeks.'”

 More than a thousand patients in Pauza’s private practice reported that this treatment was a success.
 “We started treating the first patients approximately five or six years ago, and the success rate is approximately 86 percent,” he urges.

-Vindicating that this procedure may be the future of back treatment, DePalma faithfully affirms that Pauza’s fibrin treatment gives suffering patients hope for a pain-free life.
+This procedure may be the future of back treatment; Pauza’s fibrin treatment gives suffering patients hope for a pain-free life.

 However, a variety of methods for obtaining the tools needed for this surgery including fibrinogen and thrombin (a clotting promoter that can control minor bleeding during surgery) require the FDA’s approval.
 The most frequently employed alternatives to the FDA approved commercial products at present involve plasma fractionation devices (a comprehensive process involving separating components of your blood plasma).